pluralcom/eslint-config-plural/README.md

 # Plural's Javascript Styleguide {
-  How Plural codes its way through;
+  How Plural paints its code;

 ## Getting Started